On this page

 - earns less income than the amount prescribed in section 36 of the Bankruptcy Regulations 2021.

-- The prescribed amount that a person may earn before they are no longer considered a dependant can be found on the indexed amounts page on AFSA’s website.
+- The prescribed amount that a person may earn before they are no longer considered a dependant is found on the indexed amounts page on AFSA's website.

-- The definition of income in relation to a dependant is somewhat different to that of a bankrupt.
-(Details about the determination of a bankrupt’s income are contained in part 3 below.)
-Section 139K of the Bankruptcy Act states that “income” has its ordinary meaning for the purposes of the definition of a “dependant” and (unlike for the definition of a bankrupt’s income) this definition is not qualified by any additions or exclusions.
+- The definition of income in relation to a dependant is somewhat different to that of a bankrupt (details about the determination of a bankrupt's income are contained in Part 3 below) The Act does not provide a special definition for income in relation to a dependant and it is given to have its ordinary meaning.
+Unlike for the definition of a bankrupt's income, found at s139K, dependant income is not qualified by any additions or exclusions.
 It is therefore the case that:

 - some amounts that are not included in the bankrupt's income calculation are included when calculating a dependant's income, where those amounts are income according to ordinary concepts.